nataliemcmann/aws-sdk-v3-upload/README.md

 const [newFile, setFile] = useState('')
 ```

 For the input, set up an onChange callback function to take the new file and set it to our newFile state variable.
-Files are a strange data type (if you run typeof File in the browser console, it will say that its a function) and to access them you need to access event.target.files[0].
+Files are a strange data type (if you run typeof File in the browser console, it will say that its a function, but if you console.log it, it looks like an object) and to access the singular uploaded file, you must call on event.target.files[0] as though it is an array.

 ```jsx
 <form onSubmit={addNewFile} encType='multipart/form-data'>